variablecolor/sdk/docs/ios-quickstart.md

 ## Calibration

-Calibration for Spectro 1 is different from Color Muse.
+Calibration for Spectro 1, ColorMuse Pro, & Colro Muse is all different.
-Color Muse requires calibration on every connection, whereas Spectro 1 will require calibration every 500~1000 scans.
+Color Muse requires setting calibration on every connection, whereas Spectro 1 and ColorMuse Pro will require calibration every 500~1000 scans.

 You can check if calibration is required using the `ColorInstrument.isCalibrated()` method.

 If the device needs to be calibrated, you need to perform a calibration scan and then send that scan to the SDK.

-The basic flow is as follows (note that `setCalibration` accepts an array, since the Spectro 1 requires 3 tiles to be scanned to calibrate.
+The basic flow is as follows (note that `setCalibration` accepts an array, since the Spectro 1 requires 3 tiles to be scanned to calibrate (whereas MusePro and Muse only require on scan).
 See the demo code for more details):

 ```swift
 dev.requestCalibrationScan { (calScan:VCFColorScan?, error:Error?) in